 Is Still River Creative different?
 You decide.

 It’s a shame this word became so cliché.
-Agility is crucial, and it can bring significant benefits for everyone involved.
+Agility is crucial, and it provides significant benefits.

-Remember, small is nimble.
+Small is nimble.
 In a three-executive company, decisions can be made instantly.
-Consensus can be reached rapidly, and policy can be instituted or changed the same day.
+Consensus can be reached rapidly and policy can be instituted or changed the same day.
 On every project, accountability rests with a single project manager.
 If you’re a client who likes things done right the first time with a minimum of fuss, you’ll find we’re a good fit.

 Small is powerful.
 There's no doubt a big-agency creative team can offer high-value conceptual thinking.
 But a small, seasoned creative team can too.
 No one has a monopoly on ideas.

 Thus, agility can benefit every business process, every workflow, every deliverable.

 We’re not suggesting other agencies or companies aren’t accountable.
-But it’s a fact that fewer layers translate into greater accountability.
+But it’s a fact that fewer layers translate into more direct accountability.
 On a project produced by two or three individuals, each of whom are part of the company’s top management, accountability is immediate.

 No trickle-down necessary.

-In an über-lean company, there is no waiting for transparency, business values, and working style to flow down through the ranks.
+In an über-lean company, there is no waiting for transparency, values, and working style to flow down through the ranks.
 The personality of the leader is the personality of the company.

-Pro bono work aside, in years past there was the occasional project on which we were not able to be profitable.
-Perhaps something changed and the work was no longer rewarding or worthwhile.
-Even in these situations you'll find the quality of our thinking, the quality of our work, was no different than what we would bring to our most valued client.
+Pro bono work aside, on rare occasions there may be a project on which we cannot be profitable.
+Perhaps something has changed and the work is no longer rewarding or worthwhile.
+Even in these situations you'll find the quality of our thinking, the quality of our work, is no different than that which we bring to our most valued client.

 Why?
 Call it work ethic, personal pride, or something else.
 We couldn’t look at ourselves in the mirror if we were to do otherwise.
-Not looking for praise; just putting it out there.
+Not looking for praise or recognition; just putting it out there.